-The toastmaster then introduced Gov Wells who responded to the toast "Our Buest."
-The governor immediately got interrupted frequently by applause as be rande a happy hit.
-But it was when as proceeded to recite a home-made connet on the "Man With the Golden Whiskers" that the laughter and vo- upon those who were going to do this meant, such expressions might have to ne of his type and temper the blance of flattery, and that would give offense.
-The effort would be entirely superfluous, moreover so far as this vast and beaming company is concerned, for at best I could only feebly and in part convey the sentiments of esteem which one feels.
+The toastmaster then introduced Gov. Wells who responded to the toast "Our Buest."
+The governor immediately got into touch with his auditors and was interrupted frequently by applause as made a happy hit.
+But it was when proceeded to recite a home-made te made a happy hit. whiskers" that the laughter and voings with which our hearts abound to-ward him.
+No matter how sincerely meant, such expressions might have to one of his type and temper the blance of flattery, and that would give offense.
+The effort would be entirely superfluous, moreover so far as this vas and beaming company is concerned, for at best I could only feebly and in part convey the sentiments of esteem which one feels.
 You may, therefore, rest content, sir, with the assurance that your presence gives us genuine pleasure, and that our greeting possesses the true cordiality that should exist among friends.
-And when to this assurance is added the observation that the sentiomething that exacts esteem.
+And when to this assurance is the observation that the ments here manifested are shared by the whole community, enough will have been said to cause you to realize that you may make yourself feel just as free and natural as you want to, and that you are entirely at home.